filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/datacap/index.md

 toc: true
 ---

 The ActorCode for DataCap actor is `hex"0007"` which will be used to call DataCap actor APIs.
-You also need to specify method number of which method you want to invoke.
-Please refer the each method for its method number.
+You also need to specify the method number of which method you want to invoke.
+Refer to each method for its method number.

 ## Name